Kong/docs.konghq.com/app/_src/gateway-operator/guides/autoscaling-workloads/datadog.md

 ### Datadog API and application keys

-In order to install Datadog agents in your cluster you will need Datadog API key and an application key.
+To install Datadog agents in your cluster you will need a Datadog API key and an application key.
 Please refer to [this Datadog manual page][ddkeys] to obtain those.

 [ddkeys]: https://docs.datadoghq.com/account_management/api-app-keys/

 ### Installing

-In order to install Datadog in your cluster, you can follow [this guide][ddk8sguide] or use the following `values.yaml`:
+To install Datadog in your cluster, you can follow [this guide][ddk8sguide] or use the following `values.yaml`:

 ```yaml